kianilanluo/aicluster/README_updated.md

 This will update the deployment with the new Docker image without affecting the service or any other resources.

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-## License

-This project is not licensed.

 ## Kubernetes Deployment Configuration

 ### 1. Ingress Controller Setup